herointhestars/Look-out-your-window/Updates/Look out your window/readme.txt

 ﻿Decorate your window with different items and different people and creatures may come to visit.
 There are currently 2 to encounter!
+I plan to add more in future updates.

 Psst- press f12 to toggle dev mode and enjoy my awful placeholder sprites!
 Might be slightly weird in some cases but shouldn't break anything.